hdShang/arxiv-daily/docs/cs-CL/2025-09-17/papers/250918163v1-thinking-in-a-crowd-how-auxiliary-information-shapes-llm-reasoning.md

 ---
 layout: default
-title: Thinking in a Crowd: How Auxiliary Information Shapes LLM Reasoning
+title: "Thinking in a Crowd: How Auxiliary Information Shapes LLM Reasoning"
 ---

 # Thinking in a Crowd: How Auxiliary Information Shapes LLM Reasoning